dagle/galore/README.md

 For settings to change, look in lua/galore/config.lua for values to change with setup.
 They will be documented here in the future.

+For cmp support you need to install cmp completers (see install above)

 For cmp support you need to add the following:
 		{ name = 'vcard_addr'},